tartley/cbeams/README.rst

 Immediate Future Plans
 ----------------------
-* Draw a shape which restores the original text/colors/style.
-* Draw an expanding colored circle, then restoring circle within it, until the terminal is restored to its original state.
-* Draw an annulus - one circle subtracted from another.
+* Draw a tunnel by drawing annulus (annuli?) - one circle subtracted from another.
-  Presumably we can speed up the animation using this?
-  First profile & measure how many simultaneous circles we can animate.
 * Run until a key is pressed
 * Do the display of all objects using a single 'print' function, presumably by aggregating all output into a single StringIO?